prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Total amount the customer should pay for this order.
       total: Amount;

       // Total amount the customer did pay for this order.
+Payments
+      // that were later aborted (/abort) are NOT included.
       paid: Amount;

       // Total amount the customer was refunded for this order.
-      // (includes abort-refund and refunds, boolean flag
-      // below can help determine which case it is).
+      // (excludes refunds from aborts).
       refunded: Amount;

-      // Was the order ever fully paid?
+      // Was the order fully paid?
       is_paid: boolean;

     }